-You can set up a rule-only template to take care of those commonly-asked questions from your customers.
-Here’s how to set it up.
+Create a Rule-Only template to take care of those commonly-asked questions from your customers

 Before you start